That is a very good question. It all has to do with a bishop who put the church on the wrong foot very early in Christian history.

 In ca. 135 AD, bishop Papias of Hierapolis (Asia) wrote a work “Explications of the Words of the Lord”, in five books, which are lost now apart from some quotes.

 Papias received his knowledge from those who had heard the apostles, he said.
-It is clear that he introduced the oral tradition as a source for biblical knowledge, instead of what the Bible says about itself.
+It is clear that he introduced the oral tradition as a source for biblical knowledge, instead of what the Bible says about this.

 Papias also claimed that Matthew wrote the words of Jesus in Hebrew and the other gospel writers would have used this Hebrew source to write the Greek Gospels.
 Apart from an oral tradition he also introduced the idea that “the Words of the Lord” would not exist anymore in their original form, but only in translation (in the Gospels).

 The suggestions of Papias had a great impact throughout history.
 Even now it is generally accepted in theology that Jesus’s words in the Gospels would have been transmitted in the first place by oral tradition and they would have been translated from Aramaic into Greek during the period of the oral tradition.
+But where is the Biblical evidence?
+Oh yes, mistranslations enough.

 Captivated by Papias